 Your kit contains a number of envelopes, boxes and packages of parts.
 Check the contents of each one carefully against the following lists.
+See Screws and Standoffs on page 6 for information help determining the correct lengths of the screws and standoffs.

 You may find extra screws, nuts and other small parts provided in case you lose one.
 They may be in a separate bag or mixed in with the others.